 Fully adjustable 43mm inverted fork features independent left and right damping system.
 The compression damping is adjusted via the left fork leg, while rebound damping is adjusted on the right fork leg.
 This system simplifies the flow of oil through the fork and minimizes oil cavitation (aeration of the oil) for more stable suspension performance.
 Adjustments include 5-way spring preload, 25-way rebound and 25-way compression damping.
 Front wheel travel is 120mm (4.7").
 The thickness of the inner fork tubes and the shape of the outer tubes have been optimized.
 The adjustable design allows the rider to tailor suspension settings to match rider weight and road /track conditions to maximize handling and suspension performance.

-Revised bottom link Monocross rear suspension utilizes a fully adjustable piggyback-style rear shock.
-Spring rate has been revised for improved traction feeling while the spring preload adjuster is now an easier to use screw type.
-Adjustments include 16-way spring preload, 18-way rebound and 20-way slow speed compression damping and 4-way fast speed compression damping.
+Bottom link Monocross rear suspension utilizes a fully adjustable piggyback-style rear shock.
+Adjustments include 16-way spring preload, 18-way rebound and 20-way slow speed compression damping and 4-way high speed compression damping.
 The bottom link design lowers the centre of gravity for excellent handling.
 This is a rising rate or progressive system.
 The adjustable design allows the rider to tailor suspension settings to match rider weight and road /track conditions to maximize handling and suspension performance.
 Rear wheel travel is 120mm (4.7").

 Radial mount 6-piston calipers squeeze fully floating 310mm dual front rotors.
 The result is incredible braking performance with excellent control and lever feedback.